 I need hardly say that reading a summary – or even an entire transcript – of a presentation is not a substitute for taking advice.
 It may (and often will) stimulate further enquiry and indicate avenues to explore, and the quality of the presentation may well indicate to the reader that the speaker is the person to ask for further information.

 In deciding what to include and what to omit in this Guide, I have adopted the simple and unsophisticated rule of including the items that interest me the most.
 I apologise in advance to readers who do not find their favourite passages listed – and not least to speakers who find, as they used to say in Hollywood, their best moments on the cutting room floor.
-I plan to keep this Guide updated after each meeting, and if any reader feels that there is any passage in the Summaries or Transcripts to which I should have referred, it will be a matter of few clicks to include a new reference, and I shall be happy to click.
+I plan to keep this Guide updated after each conference, and if any reader feels that there is any passage in the Summaries or Transcripts to which I should have referred, it will be a matter of few clicks to include a new reference, and I shall be happy to click.

 The links in the text are to the Transcripts , which are accessible only to members, but reader will generally find some information about their chosen topic by going to the relevant section of the Summaries, access to which is open to all